-Additionally, the Notre Dame Career Center provides all students with the necessary resources for the professional world.
-The Career Center offers resume and cover letter guidelines, mock interviews, and students can even schedule appointments for help with internship or job searching.
-Career fairs and other networking events are also sponsored by the Career Center and offered to students throughout the academic year.
+Additionally, the Center for Career Development provides all students with the necessary resources for the professional world.
+The center offers resume and cover letter guidelines, mock interviews, and students can even schedule appointments for help with internship or job searching.
+Career fairs and other networking events are also sponsored by the Center for Career Development and offered to students throughout the academic year.

 Landing an internship as an undergraduate architecture student is definitely attainable.
 Proactive third-year students have interned at a variety of firms the summer before their fourth year after contacting firms and sending out portfolios.
 Even more fourth-year students work at firms across the nation before returning for their final year of studies at Notre Dame.

-According to the First Destination 2014 Report, compiled by the Career Center, over 98% of Notre Dame Architecture graduates entered full-time employment.
+According to the First Destination 2014 Report, compiled by the Center for Career Development, over 98% of Notre Dame Architecture graduates entered full-time employment.
 Over 23% of those graduates headed to the US Northeast to work in firms.
 Some graduates even landed jobs outside of the United States as 7% of the 2014 graduating class in the School of Architecture worked internationally.